chipchaderez/ovirt-disaster-recovery-tool/README.md

 ![rata-TUI home scrreen logo](/sources/rata-TUI_home_screen.png)

 # Setup
-If you are using a fresh install of Linux distribution please make sure you have the oVirt repositories configured:
+If you are using a fresh install of a Linux distribution, please make sure you have the oVirt repository configured:

 > yum install [http://resources.ovirt.org/pub/yum-repo/ovirt-release36.rpm](http://resources.ovirt.org/pub/yum-repo/ovirt-release36.rpm)